-Women seek labial reduction surgery for cosmetic reasonsAugust 24th, 2011 in Other /
+Women seek labial reduction surgery for cosmetic reasonsAugust 24, 2011 in Medicine & Health / Other

 Women with normal sized labia minora still seek labial reduction surgery for cosmetic reasons finds new research published today (24 August) in BJOG: An International Journal of Obstetrics and Gynaecology.